phd221/phd221.github.io/README.md

 <br/><br/>
 ### Thinglink 360 Virtual Tour

+These images were taken at Saint Joan of Arc in Marlton New Jersey.
+This parish played a monumental role in my upbringing whether it be baptism, first holy communion, confirmation, or weekly masses.
+The first image was taken in the parking lot which has interactive links to their website as well as their facebook page.
+The image contains a view of the front of the Church, housing of the church workers and also of the front garden which is depicted in the second image.
+Just a few steps away is a peaceful garden where families have the ability to walk along a path and pray in the beautiful scenery.
+The garden contains statues of Jesus and Saint Joan of Arc which the parish is named after.

 <iframe width="960" height="186.08211861577837" data-original-width="8987" data-original-height="1742" src="https://www.thinglink.com/card/1592672755390611459" type="text/html" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>

 <iframe width="960" height="170.9660010793308" data-original-width="9265" data-original-height="1650" src="https://www.thinglink.com/card/1591865584289579011" type="text/html" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>